skycoin/skycoin-node-deploy/digitalocean/README.md

 To create a image, you'll need to [create a DigitalOcean personal access token](https://www.digitalocean.com/docs/api/create-personal-access-token/) and set it to env variable `DIGITALOCEAN_TOKEN`.

-Run the following command to build a image, clean template files, create snapshot, and verify if it match the rules of Marketplace.
+Run the following command to build a image, clean template files, create snapshot, and verify if it matches the rules of Marketplace.

 ```sh
 make do-build-image-snapshot